-A detailed cost-of-service (COS) analysis was performed as part of this Study to determine the actual costs of serving individual customer classes.
-Two cost allocation methods were used - uniform cost allocation and split cost allocation - to ensure that the proposed rates are generally reflective of SECWCD's costs of service.
+A detailed COS analysis was performed as part of this Study to determine the actual costs of serving individual customer classes.
+Two cost allocation methods were used-uniform cost allocation and split cost allocation-to ensure that the proposed rates are generally reflective of SECWCD's costs of service.
 In addition, an ability-to-pay analysis was performed for the Irrigation customer class using standard U.S. Bureau of Reclamation Irrigation Payment Capacity guidelines.